wbaopaul/scATAC-pro/README.md

 Updates
 ------------
-- current version: 1.1.0
+- Current version: 1.1.0
 - Feb, 2020
     * *integrate* module enables 3 options: seurat, harmony and pool
     * new module *visualize*, allowing interactively explore and analyze the data
-    * *footprint* module support one-vs-rest comparison and provide result in heatmap
+    * *footprint* module supports one-vs-rest comparison and provides result in heatmap
-    * module *runDA* change to use group name as input (like "0:1,2" or "one,rest")
+    * module *runDA* changed to use group name as the input (e.g. "0:1,2" or "one,rest")
-    * install rgt-hint (for footprint analysis) through miniconda3
+    * installed rgt-hint (for footprinting analysis) using miniconda3
-    * add module *process_with_bam*, allowing process from aggragated bam file
+    * added module *process_with_bam*, allowing processing from aggregated bam file
-    * integrate from peaks files, assume each sample was processed through scATAC-pro;
-        output matrix with the same merged peaks/features and the previously called cells, along with a integrated seurat object
+    * enabled data integration from peaks files, assuming all data sets are processed using scATAC-pro.
+Output matrix with the same merged peaks/features and the previously called cells, along with an integrated seurat object
-    * add new parameters in configure file: Top_Variable_Features, REDUCTION, nREDUCTION
+    * added new parameters in the configuration file: Top_Variable_Features, REDUCTION, nREDUCTION
-    * enable all clustering methods mentioned in the manuscript, along with kmeans on PCs
+    * enabled all clustering methods mentioned in the manuscript, along with kmeans clustering on principal components
     * file path changed to like downstreame_analysis/PEAK_CALLER/CELL_CALLER/..., indicating peak caller
     * qc_per_barcode requires two input files, separated by comma, see example and detailed usage
 - Jan11, 2020
-    * add a new module *mergePeaks* to merge different peak files called from different samples or conditions
+    * added a new module *mergePeaks* to merge different peak files called from different data sets
-    * add a new module *reConstMtx* to reconstruct peak-cell matrix given a peak file, a fragment file and a barcodes.txt file
+    * added a new module *reConstMtx* to reconstruct peak-by-cell matrix given a peak file, a fragment file and a barcodes.txt file
 - Dec22, 2019
-    * corrected an error arised from using older version of chromVAR
+    * corrected an error due to using older version of chromVAR
 - Dec11, 2019
     * corrected a bug for demultiplexing multiple index files
 - Dec7, 2019
-    * added a module *convert10xbam* to convert 10x position sorted bam file to scATAC-pro style
+    * added a module *convert10xbam* to convert 10x position sorted bam file to scATAC-pro file format
 - Dec3, 2019
-    * updated module *get_bam4Cells*, with required inputs as a bam file and a txt file of barcodes, separated by comma
+    * updated module *get_bam4Cells*, with the inputs as a bam file and a txt file of barcodes, separated by comma